Home

 Understanding the Operation

-Gleaning information from others (scuttlebutt) who may have a closer association with the company can reveal insights into investor and shareholder relations.
+Gleaning information from others (scuttlebutt) who may have a closer association with the company can reveal insights into employee, investor or shareholder relations.

 Ethical Concerns